UCSD-E4E/merced_firmware/osprey/examples/README.md

 #Examples

-These example files demonstrate the functionality to be integrated
+These example files demonstrate the functionality to be integrated.
+They simply provide a reference to help implement other functionality.